Electricity sector in Switzerland: Hydro power

 Hydroelectricity is by far the country's most important source of electricity, and contributing more than half to its electricity generation.
 Hydro power is generally divided into conventional hydroelectricity (using a dam) and run-of-the-river hydroelectricity.
 In addition, pumped-storage hydroelectricity (PSH) plays an important role in Switzerland, being used in combination with base load power plants and nuclear power from France.

-In 2020, Switzerland's total installed capacity was 22.9 GW, surpassing the peak load of 9.6 GW.
-Hydropower comprised 68% of this capacity, though its yearly production is limited by storage capacity and water availability.
+In 2020, Switzerland's total installed capacity reached 22.9 GW, exceeding the peak load of 9.6 GW.
+Hydropower comprised 68% of this capacity, but storage capacity and water availability limited its yearly production.
 In 2021, hydroelectric production totaled approximately 40 TWh, factoring in 4 TWh from pump energy, and led to a net generation of 36 TWh.

 Small hydro

 The KEV remuneration (see below) also applies to small-scale hydro power plants with nameplate capacities up to 10 megawatts.